Cooking in an air fryer is the most simplest and often most delicious way to simply throw together a nutritious scrumptious vegan meal without oil.

 - For cauliflower cheese, cook the cauliflower and onion in the air fryer, then mix with your cheese sauce and bake it off in the oven.

-- Similarly, vegetable wraps will be a case of cooking the veggies and tofu in the air fryer and then mixing with a tomato sauce before filling the wraps.
+- Similarly, for vegetable wraps you can cook the veggies and tofu in the air fryer and then mix with a tomato sauce before filling the wraps.

-5 Tasty Meals You Can Cook in the Air Fryer (With or without Oil)
+5 Tasty Vegan Meals for Cooking in an Air Fryer (With or without Oil)

 Actually the options are endless, because once you get the hang of it, you’ll end up eating whatever you have fresh in the fridge, and putting it together in the air fryer to make a scrumptious, nutritious, oil free meal.
 You can always add oil as a dressing, if oil isn’t off limits for you, and extra virgin olive oil is much healthier eaten raw than when cooked.